jenniferjang8282/Stat-390-Stock-Market-Anomaly-Hunter/README.md

 Do recurring, exploitable anomalies exist in U.S. equities — discoverable from price, news sentiment, and fundamentals — that an AI agent can autonomously identify, backtest, and validate out-of-sample?

-# AutoResearch for Market Anomaly Discovery

-## Overview
-This project builds a reproducible baseline for a Karpathy-style AutoResearch system that evaluates stock market anomaly signals using historical data.

 ## Baseline Strategy
 If a stock drops more than 3% in one day, buy it the next day and hold for one day.